lucascherzer/harry/README.md

 # harry

-Simple socket based, password authenticated backdoor for windows and linux systems
+Simple socket based, password authenticated bind shell for windows and linux systems

+# Disclaimer
 **This is by no means secure and should not be used in scenarios where something of value is at stake** I put this together as a quick and easy backdoor for KOTH games/TryHackMe rooms/HackTheBox boxes.